angeloocana/angeloocana/src/pages/blog/static-site/gatsby-i18n.en.md

 ## Create The Project

-Open the console in the folder where your project is going to live, and run the command bellow.
+Open the console in the folder where your project is going to live and run the command below.

 ```bash
   gatsby new my-i18n-site